 Many people turn to and rely on the Bible as a source of wisdom and comfort, but for a crisis intervention model?

-We call it the story of the Good Samaritan… like we’re perpetuating the Jewish prejudice of the time.
+We call it the of The Parable of the Good Samaritan… like we’re perpetuating the Jewish prejudice of the time.
 To Jesus’ Jewish listeners, it would be an oxymoron.
 “Good” and “Samaritan” just didn’t belong together.
-Priests and Levites, however, were good.
-Scrupulously “good.”

 This particular Samaritan stepped in where a priest and a Levite, men who claimed to be set apart to serve God, and to serve the people on His behalf, were too proud; they would not sully their ritualistic purity to help a man in dire need.